App Marketplace: One-Click Stacks

 Add nodes, switch databases, scale replicas

-Add nodes, switch database engines, or attach a load balancer from the topology editor.
-Scale database clusters or add read replicas without redeploying the whole stack.
+Switch database engines, attach a load balancer, or scale database clusters without redeploying the whole stack.

 Clone environments for staging

-Clone a running environment for staging.
-Export the configuration as a manifest and import it into another region or account.
-Stop the clone when it is idle and compute billing stops immediately.
+Clone a running environment for staging, or export as a manifest and import it into another region.
+Stop an idle clone to pause compute billing immediately.

 Add platform extras when you need them

 Not sure which stack fits your workload?
-Chat with an engineer.
+Chat with an engineer, or estimate cost for your topology.
 After launch, check monitoring dashboards and adjust your resource limits as needed.

 Common Questions